ajaysehwal/examchain/README.md

 # ExamChain

 **ExamChain** is a decentralized examination platform designed to conduct exams securely for schools, colleges, and organizations, including large-scale government examinations.
-By leveraging NEAR's blockchain technology, ExSafe ensures the integrity of exam processes, prevents paper leaks, and provides a tamper-proof record of exam data.
+By leveraging NEAR's blockchain technology, ExamChain ensures the integrity of exam processes, prevents paper leaks, and provides a tamper-proof record of exam data.

 ## Features